macartan/macartan.github.io/_pages/teaching/how-to-write.md

 # 1. Structure overview

 Here is a standard structure for both a paper (sections) or  thesis (chapters).
 This is a great structure especially for empirical papers.
-You can of course deviate but only do so deliberately.
+You can deviate but only do so deliberately.

 1. **Introduction**: in which you get your readers on board
 2. **Theory**: in which you help readers see how your question relates to and can go beyond existing knowledge
 3. **Strategy**: in which you tell readers how you will answer the question, what data and answer strategies you will use
-4. **Main results**: this is the heart of the paper / thesis
+4. **Main results**: this is the heart of the piece
-5. **Discussion / deepening**: in which you go beyond the core results often by (a) showing robustness (b) exploring mechanisms (c) examining heterogeneity (d) examining cases
+5. **Discussion / deepening**: in which you go beyond the heart, for instance by (a) showing robustness (b) exploring mechanisms (c) examining heterogeneity (d) examining cases
 6. **Conclusion**